-Create a-one-of-a-kind B.A. or B.S. degree.
-The Self-Design program will help you develop a clear vision for your education and attain your personal and professional goals.
+Create a one-of-a-kind Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree.
+The Self-Design program will help you develop a clear vision for your education and work towards your personal and professional goals.
 You can combine courses from multiple disciplines as you take on a multidisciplinary approach to solving problems in our complex world.

 Applying to the Program

-The Interdisciplinary Studies Self-Design B.A. or B.S. options exist to allow undergraduate students to design a Major in an area of academic interest that crosses disciplinary boundaries and creates a unique educational experience.
+The Interdisciplinary Studies (IDS) Self-Design B.A. and B.S. degrees exist to allow undergraduate students to design a major in an area of academic interest that crosses disciplinary boundaries and creates a unique educational experience.

-- The Description of Your Concentration.
+- A description of your chosen, cohorent, and named concentration.
 This explains how you became interested in the Self-Design path you want to follow.
-Talk about experiences you have had, academic and personal, which have led you to want to understand something in a deeper way that can be achieved only with courses from different disciplines.
+Mention academic and personal experiences that have led you to want to understand something in a way that can be achieved only with courses from different disciplines.

-- A list of Learning Objectives with identification of the courses you will take to help you achieve the Objectives.
+- A list of learning outcomes with identification of the courses you will take to help you achieve the outcomes.
 Courses representing different disciples will confirm the interdisciplinary approach to your learning.

-- A worksheet demonstrating how you will complete all of the courses required for your Interdisciplinary studies Self-Design degree.
+- A semester-by-semester plan showing how you expect to complete all of the courses required for your Interdisciplinary Studies Self-Design degree.

 Guidelines for Selecting Courses for your Concentration: